Swimming for Lower Back Pain | The Research

 Yes, swimming can be very effective in treating lower back pain.

 Swimming is an excellent form of low-impact aerobic conditioning that is easy on the back and spine.
+Unlike running or other forms of aerobic exercise, with swimming, there is practically no impact on the spine.

 Research has shown that swimming for lower back pain can help patients increase their mobility, reduce pain and improve their overall quality of life.
 The Spine Journal examined how swimming exercises could help with chronic back pain and found that water exercises improved disabilities and quality of life better than other types of exercise performed outside of the water.